John Tizard (Chair)

 He is a strategic advisor and commentator on public policy, strategic leadership and governance, the voluntary and community sector, and public services.
 John regularly writes, speaks, and comments on these and related issues nationally and internationally.

 John has many years’ experience of serving on boards in all sectors.
-He is currently Chair of b-side CIC, an Arts Council NPO which organises a biennial arts festival on the Isle of Portland, Dorset.
-He is also Chair of Villiers Park Education Trust which promotes social mobility.
+He is currently Chair of Villiers Park Education Trust which promotes social mobility, and was previously Chair of b-side CIC, an Arts Council NPO which organises a biennial arts festival on the Isle of Portland, Dorset.

 More at www.johntizard.com

 Simon leads on social care at The King’s Fund, an independent think tank working to improve health and care in England.
 Before that, he spent almost 10 years as Director of Policy at the older people’s charity Independent Age.
 He has wide experience in policy, communications and journalism, including as Director of Communications at Citizens Advice.
 He has also worked for ActionAid, in the commercial sector for Guinness and in BBC local radio.
 He is active on Twitter as @blimeysimon.

 Fleur is a Senior Disability Consultant at Business Disability Forum where she provides strategic advice to several large public and private sector organisations.
 In 2018, she was elected as a local Councillor for Brent Council, and currently chairs the Brent Disability Forum.
 She has worked in campaigning roles for disability charities and as a Volunteer Manager, with a focus on opportunities for disabled people to volunteer, for Leonard Cheshire’s ‘Can Do’ programme and Tate Gallery’s front of house volunteer programme.
 She chaired Tate’s staff disability network until February 2020.
 Outside of work, in her downtime, she is a practising artist.